 In this section, we evaluate our proposal to show that the convergence speed is enhanced by introducing optimal feedback using the reduced-order model.
-We conduct computer simulation and evaluate the convergence speed comparing our proposal (potential-based routing with optimal feedback (PBR-opt) and one using the model reduction (PBR-opt-mr)) with the non-control scheme proposed in [Sheikhattar and Kalantari 2013].
-First, in Subsection 5.2, we evaluate the potential convergence speed after traffic changes to show that our proposed methods (PBR-opt and PBR-opt-mr) enhance the convergence speed of potentials.
-Moreover, we show that PBR-opt-mr can be adapted to large-scale networks in Subsection 5.3.
-Next, in Subsection 5.4 for demonstrating the robustness of our proposal, we consider a changing environment where several nodes fail but the controller does not collect network topology information, and thus cannot detect these failures.
+We conduct a computer simulation and evaluate the convergence speed comparing our proposal (potential-based routing with optimal feedback (PBR-opt) and one using the model reduction (PBR-opt-mr)) with the non-control scheme proposed in Sheikhattar and Kalantari [2013].
+First, in Section 5.2, we evaluate the potential convergence speed after traffic changes to show that our proposed methods (PBR-opt and PBR-opt-mr) enhance the convergence speed of potentials.
+Moreover, we show that PBR-opt-mr can be adapted to large-scale networks in Section 5.3.
+Next, in Section 5.4 for demonstrating the robustness of our proposal, we consider a changing environment where several nodes fail but the controller does not collect network topology information and thus cannot detect these failures.

-In conducting simulation experiments, for the network simulator we use an eventdriven packet-level simulator written in Visual C++ that calls MATLAB functions dhinflmi2 to design the optimal controller and balred3 to obtain a reduced-order model on a 64 bit operating system with Intel(R) Xeon(R) CPU with 2.70 GHz, and 64.0 GB memory.
-The simulator is of our own making and, in the MAC layer, each node sends information about its own potential to its neighbors for their potential updates using intermittent receiver-driven data transmission (IRDT) [Kominami et al. 2013], an asynchronous receive-drive data transmission protocol, in the MAC layer.
+In conducting simulation experiments, for the network simulator we use an eventdriven packet-level simulator written in Visual C++ that calls MATLAB functions $dhinflmi^2$ to design the optimal controller and $balred^3$ to obtain a reduced-order model on a 64-bit operating system with Intel Xeon CPU with 2.7GHz and 64GB memory.
+The simulator is of our own making, and in the MAC layer, each node sends information about its own potential to its neighbors for their potential updates using intermittent receiver-driven data transmission (IRDT) [Kominami et al. 2013], an asynchronous receive-drive data transmission protocol, in the MAC layer.
 Note that this setting does not mean that our proposal depends on specific MAC layer protocols such as IRDT.
-In the physical layer, we use a simple disk model for wireless communication, where the packet reception between two nodes is successful if two nodes are within the pre-defined communication range.
-Also we use a simple packet collision model where a receiver node always drops a packet if other packets arrives during the reception of the packet.
-In the simulator, the asynchrony of components, i.e., the controller and all nodes, is implemented as follows.
-The controller and all nodes do not match their timing to provide feedback and to update their potentials.
+In the physical layer, we use a simple disk model for wireless communication, where the packet reception between two nodes is successful if two nodes are within the predefined communication range.
+Additionally, we use a simple packet collision model where a receiver node always drops a packet if other packets arrive during the reception of the packet.
+In the simulator, the asynchrony of components (i.e., the controller and all nodes) is implemented as follows.
+The controller and all nodes do not match their timing to provide feedback and update their potentials.
 The asynchronous behavior of all nodes is implemented on a single thread with an event queue in our simulator.
-Note that we set the interval of the control feedback by the controller
+Note that we set the interval of the control feedback by the controller and the intervals of potential updates in each node to be equal in accordance with Equations (10) and (14) so that the controller can estimate potentials of nodes with small errors.